QinLiLab/qinlilab.github.io/contact/index.md

 The Li Lab has open positions at all levels.

 We also welcomes graduate students interested in rotation projects!
 We are affiliated with the CAMB, GCB, IGG, and Bioengineering programs.
-If interested, please email Dr. Li with a brief statement of your interest and CV at qinli[at]pennmedicine.upenn.edu.
+If interested, please email [Qin Li](/members/qin-li.html) with a brief statement of your interest and CV at qinli[at]pennmedicine.upenn.edu.

 {% include section.html %}